adobe/experience-platform-workshop-201901/chapters/chapter-9.md

    ![](../images/chapter-9/launch-setup-17.png)

 1. There are two things here that we need to change.
-First, the dataset selected that we're sending data too needs to but changed.
+First, the dataset selected that we're sending data to needs to but changed.
 Click the dropdown and find your corresponding `SPP ExperienceEvent - [name]` dataset from earlier.
 Note that the Schema and Data Set ID fields are set to match the selected dataset.

    ![](../images/chapter-9/launch-setup-20.png)